handcg1/project2/README.md

 13. Our front-end client can be found at https://github.com/handcg1/project2-frontend
 14. Our front-end client is available at https://project2.callanhand.me and you will be redirected to port 443 if you try to access the client through port 80
 15. Our app stores the id, username, picture file name, caption, posted_at date and display_post_at date in a mysql database
-16. We used ufw to block all the ports but port 8442 which we use for SSH
+16. We used ufw to block all the ports but port 8442 (nginx), 443 (for our front-end website), and the SSH port
 17. Our web service uses JSON to send the post information to and from the database
 18. Our endpoints are appropriately named to reflect the actions they perform such as upload-post, which inserts a post "object" into the database
 19. Yes, our web service includes cors